SYLVIA HOLLIS: THE ASSUMED DIVIDE

 Wed 8 Nov - Sat 18 Nov 2017

-Opening on Thu 9 Nov 2017 @ 5:30 for 6pm.
-Opening remarks by Dr Jill Orr, Lecturer, Visual Arts, Arts Academy, Faculty of Education and Arts, Federation University Australia.
+The exhibition was opened on Thu 9 Nov 2017 by Dr Jill Orr, Lecturer, Visual Arts, Arts Academy, Faculty of Education and Arts, Federation University Australia.

 The Assumed Divide is an exhibition of small, figurative sculpture works, created in response to an exploration of gender, feminism and relationships.
 Sylvia Hollis works with the nude human figure for its ability to expose the commonality of physical existence.
 Wary of the temptation to objectify the body, her representations keenly express a connection to the psychological states of the characters.
 In this series, depictions of torn, hollowed or disintegrated flesh suggest the sometimes painful or destructive process of negotiating intimacy between self and other.
 Drawn from personal experience, further informed by studies in gender and feminism, Hollis' body of work examines the division created by assuming a categorical difference between men and women.